JizongL/EDUBlog/_posts/2017-01-14-bug-fixed-this-site.md

 ---
 layout: post
-title:  bug fixed for this blog and jekyll techniques
+title:  jekyll cheatsheet and markdown and html tricks
 date:   2017-01-15 19:06:05
 categories: Jekyll
 tags: bug_fixed jekyll_technique jekyll_code
 ---

-## Fix issues
+### Fix issues

 recent post, category and tags are not linking to post properly.
 Issue found because in config.yml file, baseurl is set to "TmmGeekBlog", and the original code in the category.html,tag.html,and index.html is